 Whereas if I’m using an ordinal scale, I can add values for the lightness or darkness of the hair, which does have an order (light leads to dark).

-Here’s a nominal scale example about hair color
+Here’s a nominal scale example about hair colour

 And here’s an ordinal scale example about hair colour:

 In this way, the ordinal scale example is giving us extra information.
-Not only does it reveal how many respondents of each hair color we have (you can hover the mouse over any circular point to see how many responses it got), but we can also see the lightness or darkness of those hair colors on an 5-point scale between ‘super light’ (1) and ‘super dark’ (5).
+Not only does it reveal how many respondents of each hair colour we have (you can hover the mouse over any circular point to see how many responses it got), but we can also see the lightness or darkness of those hair colours on a 5-point scale between ‘super light’ (1) and ‘super dark’ (5).